roots/sage/README.md

 ## Options Panel

 We originally intended to include [SMOF](https://github.com/syamilmj/Options-Framework) as an options panel, but due to various issues and bugs that SMOF has, we instead chose to develop our own Options Framework.
-So [@dovy](https://twitter.com/simplerain), a shoestrap contributor built and integrated [ReduxFramework](http://reduxframework.com) into Shoestrap.
+So [@dovy](https://twitter.com/simplerain), a shoestrap contributor, built and integrated [ReduxFramework](http://reduxframework.com) into Shoestrap.

 ## Automated Compiling